Juve coach Conte loses appeal over 10-month ban

 The Serie A season starts this weekend.
 Juve have said they will stick by Conte with a second appeal set to be launched and heard in September.

 The Siena matches that came under scrutiny were against Novara and Albinoleffe in May 2011.
-FIGC's appeals tribunal said Conte had now been acquitted over the Novara game but that the 10-month ban should stay for the Albinoleffe affair.
+FIGC said Conte had now been acquitted over the Novara game but that the 10-month ban should stay for the Albinoleffe affair.

-Agnelli highlighted the fact that Conte had been cleared for one of the two games he had originally been punished for and his main accuser had been discredited, yet the sentence had not been changed.

-"Enough is enough," he said in a statement posted on the club's website.
-He slammed the "profound injustice" of the sentence and confirmed that Juventus would appeal again.

 Siena had already been fined while Conte's assistant at Siena and Juventus, Angelo Alessio, was banned for eight months.
 His suspension has been reduced to six months on appeal.

-Grosseto, also dragged into the probe into illegal betting and match-fixing across the Italian game, had their demotion from Serie B reversed by the appeals panel and their president cleared with second tier Novara having their points penalty cut to one from two.
+Grosseto, also dragged into a probe into illegal betting and match-fixing across the Italian game, had their demotion from Serie B reversed by the appeals panel.

 Italy has suffered an array of match-fixing scandals over the years.
 Juve, the country's best supported and most successful club domestically, were demoted to Serie B in 2006 and struggled to regain their former glory before last term's triumph.